 University of Illinois at Urbana-Champaign

-A key component of the College of Engineering, one of the nation’s elite engineering schools, the CS department is home to a U.S. News & World Report top-5 graduate program.
-The department offers a range of undergraduate and graduate degree programs, including innovative new cross-disciplinary CS+X degrees for undergraduates, as well as a newly launched MOOC-based master’s program in Data Science.
+The Department of Computer Science at Illinois is one of the leading programs in the United States and is a key component of the College of Engineering at Illinois, one of the nation’s elite engineering schools.
+Illinois Computer Science is home to a U.S. News & World Report top-5 graduate program.
+We are pioneering innovations in education, including new cross-disciplinary CS+X degrees for undergraduates and a newly launched MOOC-based Master’s Program.
 CS conducts outstanding programs in computer science education and research, embracing all major technical specializations in the profession, and is at the heart of the University of Illinois’ rich network of interdisciplinary centers and institutes.
 These include the National Center for Supercomputing Applications, the Beckman Institute for Advanced Science and Technology, the Coordinated Science Laboratory, the Carl R. Woese Institute for Genomic Biology, the Information Trust Institute, and the Health Care Engineering Systems Center.
-CS currently employees 64 tenure track faculty members, 16 teaching and research faculty, and 44 academic and research staff and professionals, and enrolls some 1700 undergraduate students and 680 graduate students.
-The CS department is based at the Thomas M. Siebel Center for Computer Science, a state-of-the-art building inaugurated in 2004.
-More details about the department can be found at http://cs.illinois.edu.
+CS faculty also play key roles in major new initiatives in Robotics, Quantum Computing, and Data Sciences.

 The University of Illinois conducts criminal background checks on all job candidates upon acceptance of a contingent offer.

 The University of Illinois is an Equal Opportunity, Affirmative Action employer.
 Minorities, women, veterans and individuals with disabilities are encouraged to apply.
 For more information, visit http://go.illinois.edu/EEO.
-To learn more about the University’s commitment to diversity, please visit http://www.inclusiveillinois.illinois.edu
+To learn more about the University’s commitment to diversity, please visit http://www.inclusiveillinois.illinois.edu.